What would life be like without baseball?

 On the eve of Truck Day, I don’t have to think too hard to answer this question… a description of what my life has been like the last couple of months will suffice.

-Without baseball, I often ignore the daily newspaper.
+Without baseball, the daily newspaper has no treat inside.
 No box scores?
 No interest.

 Without baseball, the flat screen on the wall of the family room is a shiny gray ornament.
 The remote is stashed deep in the coffee table drawer.

-Without baseball, I have to make up things to do at night.
+Without baseball, I have to make up things to do at night after I put the kids to bed.
 Read a book.
 Clean the furnace room.
 Eat a big bowl of cereal.
 Write a blog article about life without baseball.
 Watch the Baylor-Oklahoma basketball game on ESPN.
 Strum on my guitar.
 Go to bed early.

-Without baseball, there’s no temptation to manage my online fantasy baseball team while at work.
-Instead, when I need a break, I just trudge up and down the hill outside my office and think about calls I have to make.
+Without baseball, there’s no temptation to manage my online fantasy baseball team when I need a mental break.
+Instead, I just trudge up and down the hill outside my office and think about calls I have to make.

 Without baseball, I lose touch with my dad, my brothers, and my sister.
 The Red Sox are our family’s lifeblood.